drovani/rovaninet-nextjs/posts/2018/2018-03-04-Mar-4-11-Meal-Planning.md

 ---
 title: March 4 - 11 Meal Planning
 category: Mise en place
 excerpt: I'm really just trying to get by without just copying a previous week.
-There's going to be a lot of going out the eat this week.
+There's going to be a lot of going out to eat this week.
 tags:
 - experiment
 - notwhole30
 date: 2018-03-04
 ---

 I'm really just trying to get by without just copying a previous week.
-There's going to be a lot of going out the eat this week.
+There's going to be a lot of going out to eat this week.

 ## What's In The Refrigerator